joegasewicz/react-google-oauth2.0/README.md

 ```
 ### GoogleAuth Provider & GoogleAuthConsumer
 Get notified when a user has logged in successfully by wrapping the
 `GoogleButton` component within the `GoogleAuth` provider.
+You can then use the `GoogleAuthConsumer` to redirect to your authorized routes
+when `{isAuthenticated}` is true.
 For example:
 ```typescript jsx
 import {
     GoogleAuth,